-If the math problem is genuinely hard — the kind where a wrong step in line three quietly poisons the answer in line fourteen — the default pick in 2026 is o3.
-It is the most stable model we have for long chains of deduction and the most willing to catch its own errors.
-Gemini Deep Think is the cost-aware quantitative pick, especially when you need to reason across a long document or many tables.
-DeepSeek R1 is the budget option that punches well above its price tier on competition-style problems and on legible scratch work.
-Claude Opus 4.7 with extended thinking is the right call when math is embedded in a longer analytical narrative, or when you need a million-token window with disciplined step-by-step reasoning.
+If the math problem is genuinely hard — the kind where a wrong step in line three quietly poisons the answer in line fourteen — the default pick in 2026 is GPT-5.5 at high reasoning effort.
+It is the most stable model we have for long chains of deduction and the most willing to catch its own errors, with Claude Opus 4.8 and Gemini 3.1 Pro neck-and-neck right behind it.
+Gemini 3.1 Pro is the cost-aware quantitative pick, especially when you need to reason across a long document or many tables.
+DeepSeek V4-Pro is the budget option that punches well above its price tier on competition-style problems and on legible scratch work.
+Claude Opus 4.8 with extended thinking is the right call when math is embedded in a longer analytical narrative, or when you need a million-token window with disciplined step-by-step reasoning.

 How We Evaluated